Local Agent¶

 This can be especially useful for privacy-sensitive applications or when you want to avoid any cloud dependencies.

 In this example, we will showcase how to let an agent read and write in your local filesystem!
-Specifically, we will give read-access to the agent to some files in our codebase and ask it to create a short report of potential vulnerabilities or bugs in the codebase, and write it to a file.
+Specifically, we will give read-access to the agent to some files in our codebase and ask it to create a short summary of what this code does, and write it to a file.

 Install Dependencies¶